iotaledger/iota.c/.github/pull_request_template.md

 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
-- [ ] I have added tests using CTest that prove my fix is effective or that my feature works
+- [ ] I have added tests using [Unity](http://www.throwtheswitch.org/unity) that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes